emmawalshdev/living-landscapes/README.md

 * Roboto - used for other all body text.

 #### Colour Scheme
-A two color palette of green and purple was used.
-This took inspiration from the company logo and was included in background colors, navigation, font colours & hover elements.
+A two-color palette of green and purple was used.
+This took inspiration from the company logo and was included in background colours, navigation, font colours & hover elements.

 #### Imagery
-* The hero image on each page was designed to take up 70% of full-screen height.
+* The hero image on each page was designed to take up 70% of the full-screen height.
 In doing so, a hint of the following content is given.
 * Striking imagery was used for the hero images.
 The image was chosen to portray the theme of each page.
 An overlay was used, as necessary, to improve the readability of each page.
 * A squared image was used for all garden and garden-design related images.
-This provides a striking image shape which allows the user to easily classify the image type.
+This provides a striking image shape that allows the user to easily classify the image type.
-* A circular image was used for all team memebers and testimonial related images.
-This provides a profile image shape which allows the user to easily classify the image type.
+* A circular image was used for all team members and testimonial related images.
+This provides a profile image shape that allows the user to easily classify the image type.

-#### Deisgn justifications
+#### Design justifications
 A consistent layout was used throughout the pages.
-Sections were reused throughout pages as needed to both decrease the amount of new code needed and improve familiarity of content.
+Sections were reused throughout pages as needed to both decrease the amount of new code needed and improve the familiarity of content.

 One subtle design difference was created so that the user would easily be able to distinguish the homepage from subsequent pages.
-This inludes the offsetted hero-image text on the 'About','Portfolio', & 'Contact Us' page.
+This includes the offset hero-image text on the 'About','Portfolio', & 'Contact Us' page.

 To improve the user experience, the use of the ```<a href = "" target = "_blank"> </a>``` was limited, applying the ```target = "_blank">``` attribute only for external links, such as social links and mailto.